 With Shopify, you’ll only need to get a simple plan starting at $29 per month.
 They collaborate with Oberlo to give you an amazing dropshipping experience, even through their free plan.

-WooCommerce also offers Aliexpress integrations and Amazon Affiliate support, but you’ll have to use their WooCommerce Dropshipping plugin that costs $49 per year (about $4 per month).
+WooCommerce also offers Aliexpress integrations and Amazon Affiliate support, but you’ll have to use their WooCommerce Dropshipping plugin which costs $49 per year (about $4 per month).

 Regarding the Shopify and WooCommerce features you get with each of their dropshipping apps, you can consider both of them amazing.